 4. Commit to Faster Resolution

 As technology advances and the customer experience evolves, consumers expect more and more from your brand.
 Expectations have risen to the point that that 42% of consumers said that if they contact your brand for support, they expect a response within 60 minutes.
 Resolve customer issues in a timely fashion, and your customers will reward you with repeat business and brand advocacy throughout the years.

 5. Increase Organizational Agility

 Don’t get too comfortable with the way things have always been done in regard to your CX program.
 Treat every customer issue as you would if you were a small business, and resolve it as quickly—and personably—as possible.
 Customers want to feel special, and the quicker you’re able to adapt to individual customer issues, the more you’ll be able to reduce customer churn and ensure organizational success.

 6. Make Individual Contact

 Your customers don’t care about the size of your business; they care about how your brand treats them on a personal level.
-Study your brand’s customer journey, gather feedback and establish net promoter score, and identify ways to increase the amount of personal contact during the process of resolving a customer issue.
+Study your brand’s customer journey, gather feedback, and identify ways to increase the amount of personal contact during the process of resolving a customer issue.
 A simple note or phone call can have a profound impact on the success of your program.